slu-soc5050/final-project/docs/present.md

 As I said above, there are no strict requirements for presentation software other than that it be in wide use in academia.
 If a tool is not discussed in this section, please check with me before starting to build your presentation with it.
 The only tool that I do not allow students to use is Presi.
 Please choose the tool you feel either most comfortable with or that you see as a long term investment in skill building.

 ### Handout Tools
 As with presentation tools, I am not particularly concerned with the tool that you use to create your handout so long as it is in wide use in academia.
-Options include Microsoft Word, Apple Pages, Adobe InDesign, LaTeX, or even RMarkdown.
+Options include Microsoft Word, Apple Pages, Google Docs, Adobe InDesign, LaTeX, or even RMarkdown.
 Most students will find Word or Pages to be the easiest choices, but I can provide some support to students who want to try their hand at using LaTeX or RMarkdown for the same task.

 ## Draft Presentation
 Begin creating a draft that will evolve into a short, five to six minute presentation of your findings.
 Please refer to my resources on <a href="https://chris-prener.github.io/presentingData/" target="_blank">presenting research</a> for guidance on constructing a good presentation.